School uniforms in Japan: History

-The majority of Japan's junior high and high schools require students to wear uniforms.
-The Japanese school uniform is not only a symbol of youth but also plays an important role in the country's culture, as they are felt to help instill a sense of discipline and community among youth.
-There are many types of uniforms that range from standard to unique ones varying in the ensembles used.

-Japanese school uniforms have been around for 150 years.

-Originally students just wore standard everyday clothes to school; kimono for female students, with hakama for male students.
+The usage of School uniforms in Japan began in the mid-19th century.
+Previously, students wore standard everyday clothes to school: kimono for female students, with hakama for male students.
 During the Meiji period, students began to wear uniforms modelled after Western dress.

+Late 19th century: The Hakama era

-Initially, in the 1880s, female students wore Western dress, but this was rather impractical.
-Utako Shimoda (1854-1936), a women's activist, educator and dress reformer, found traditional kimono to be too restrictive, preventing women and girls from moving and taking part in physical activities, harming their health.
-While western dress was being adopted at the time, she also believed corsets to be restrictive and harmful to women's health.
+In the 1880s female students wore Western dress, but this came to be considered impractical.
+Utako Shimoda, a women's activist, educator and dress reformer, found traditional kimono to be too restrictive.
+She argued that the Kimono prevented women and girls from moving and taking part in physical activities, thus harming their health.
+While western dress was being adopted at the time, she also believed corsets to be restrictive and also harmful to women's health.
 Utako Shimoda had worked as lady-in-waiting to Empress Shōken from 1871 to 1879.
-She adapted the clothing worn by ladies-in-waiting at the Japanese imperial court, which included hakama, to make a uniform for her Jissen Women's School.
+She adapted the clothing worn by ladies-in-waiting at the Japanese imperial court, which included hakama, to make a uniform for her Jissen Women's University.
 During the Meiji period (1868–1912) and the following Taishō period (1912–1926), other women's schools also adopted the hakama.
-It became standard wear for high schools in Japan, and is still worn to graduations.
+It became standard wear for high schools in Japan, and is still worn by many women to their university graduations.

 During the Taishō period, male students began to wear gakuran (matching black trousers and a tunic with a standing collar and five gold buttons, and geta).
-These are still worn today.
+These, apart from the footwear, are still worn today.